Review: “'Surrogates” (2009)

 WARNING: LUDDITE SPOILERS

-At first glance “Surrogates” didn’t look like much, particularly when I saw those online ads of scantily clad, sexy women with exposed robot parts.
+At first “Surrogates” didn’t look like much to me, particularly when I saw those online ads of sexy women with exposed robot parts.
 Then I read some synopses and became intrigued by the premise.
 Then I went to see it.

 Trust your first instincts.

-The premise is from the graphic novel by Robert Venditti and Brett Weldele.
-In the near-future, near-perfect robots, attuned to individual brain patterns, are created initially so the handicapped and debilitated can move around more easily, and then in place of soldiers in time of war, and then, well, because it’s fun for everybody.
-You lay in a chair at home and feel whatever your better-looking, younger-looking, stronger surrogate is doing out in the world.
+In the near-future, near-perfect robots, attuned to individual brain patterns, are created initially so the handicapped can move around more easily; then they're used in place of soldiers in time of war; then, well, because it’s fun and easy.
+You lay in a chair at home and feel whatever your better-looking, stronger surrogate is doing out in the world.
 You experience life virtually.
 All the fears you may have of the outside world—death, germs, stubbed toes—are gone.
-You’re safe.
-You’re out in the world but you’re not.
-You’re living but you’re not.

 So it’s kind of like TV.
 It’s kind of like this thing.
 It’s kind of like video games and avatars and fill in the blank.

 Greer plays good cop with Canter, bad cop with the lawyers at VSI.
 “I hate lawyers,” he says.
-But he’s friends with the agency tech geek, who, in yet another nice touch, doesn’t rely on a surrogate, but who, in a crushingly obvious plot device, has access, from his little room, to every surrogate/operator in the world.
+But he’s friends with the agency tech geek, who, in a crushingly obvious plot device, has access to every surrogate/operator in the world.
 That’s basically the gun in the first act, isn’t it?
+And yes, it goes off.

 Questions at this point in the story:

 - Why would surrogacy lead to a 99 percent drop in crime?
-If surrogacy is similar to going online, wouldn’t we be even less civil as surrogates, as we are online?
-Wouldn’t it be easier to fight and kill, because it’s all just a game now, as it’s easier to fight and kill on Xbox or PlayStation?
-And what happens when a surrogate, driving recklessly, say—as one does in a video game—kills a real person?
-Wouldn’t that happen a lot?
-The behavior the filmmakers foresee is the exact opposite of the behavior inherent in their metaphor.
+If surrogacy is similar to going online, wouldn’t we be even less civil as surrogates?
+Wouldn’t it be easier to fight and kill, because it wouldn't really have consequences?
+The behavior the filmmakers foresee is the exact opposite of the behavior likely to occur.

-- If your surrogate doesn’t have to look like you—as seems to be the case—does this mean a million Angelina Jolie-ish girls are walking around—as in the poster?
+- If your surrogate doesn’t have to look like you—as seems to be the case—does this mean a million Angelina Jolieish girls are walking around—as in the poster?
 Wouldn’t this be confusing?
-How about a million Batmans walking around fighting non-existent crime?
-Don’t tell me Warner Bros., which owns the copyright to BM, wouldn’t jump on that profit-making venture.
+How about a million Batmen?

 - Why are all of the luddites, the “dreads,” fat and ugly?
 Wouldn’t these be among the first people to embrace surrogacy?

 - Why do the posters of The Prophet, with LIVE printed below, remind me of the Obama HOPE poster?
-Is this another right-wing message from the right-wing folks in Hollywood—like Bruce Willis?
+Is this another right-wing message from the right-wing folks in Hollywood?

 - With all the looks in all of the world to choose from, how did surrogate Bruce Willis wind up with that hair?